Ambasdr

 Hiring tool → identity platform

-People wanted to represent themselves across networking, collaboration, creative work, and business — not only employment.
+People wanted to represent themselves across networking, collaboration, creative work, and business, not just employment.

 Static profile → conversational interface

-A better profile still made visitors interpret everything themselves.
-Conversation became the primary discovery model.
+A nicer profile still left visitors to interpret everything on their own.
+Conversation became the main way people discovered someone.

 File upload → AI teaching

-Files without context produce shallow representation.
-Onboarding became a system where users explain why resources matter.
+Files without context make for a shallow picture.
+Onboarding turned into a place where users explain why each resource matters.

 Voice as core → voice as enhancement

-Users were interested in voice, but structured profile interaction was more immediately useful.
-Voice became an expression of personality, not the only interaction.
+People were into voice, but a structured profile was more useful day to day.
+Voice became a way to show personality, not the whole interaction.

 Product principles